bedford-redesign/bedford-redesign.github.io/README.md

 1. When webpage is open in mobile and tablet, there will be a drop down menu in left hand corner.
 (shown is the open view of how the menu would look)

-2. Had issues with the tablet media query.